nagarjunasoft7/copilot--arjun-prompt/README.md

+Continue generating Jest test cases only for the remaining uncovered files until every test suite achieves at least 85% statements, branches, functions, and lines coverage.

+Do not skip any tests.
+Do not modify production code unless absolutely necessary.
+Run until `npm run test:coverage` succeeds with all coverage thresholds met.

 You are an expert React, TypeScript, Jest, and React Testing Library engineer.

 Your task is to implement or fix Jest test cases for this React application.